graphile/starter/README.md

 Docker mode or `docker-compose up` if you went the Docker route.
 After a short period you should then be able to load the application at http://localhost:5678

+Be careful not to mix and match Docker-mode vs local-mode.
+Pick one and stick to it.

 ## Features